 Component 6.
-Manage a program of small grants (≤\$20,000)
+Manage a program of small grants (up to a threshold amount of between US\$20,000 and US\$50,000), in compliance with CEPF's operational manual.

-- 1. Establish and coordinate a process for solicitation of small grant applications. - 2.
+- 1. Establish and coordinate a process for solicitation of small-grant applications. - 2.
 Announce the availability of CEPF small grants. - 3.
-Conduct due diligence to ensure sub-grantee applicant eligibility and capacity to comply with CEPF funding terms. - 4.
+Conduct due diligence to ensure applicant eligibility and capacity to comply with CEPF funding terms. - 4.
 Convene a panel of experts to evaluate proposals. - 5.
-Decide on the award of all grant applications of \$20,000 or less. - 6.
-Manage the contracting of these awards. - 7.
-Manage disbursal of funds to grantees. - 8.
-Ensure small grant compliance with CEPF funding terms. - 9.
-Monitor, track, and document small grant technical and financial performance. - 10.
-Assist the Secretariat in maintaining the accuracy of the CEPF grants management database. - 11.
-Open a dedicated bank account in which the funding allocated by CEPF for small grants will be deposited, and report on the status of the account throughout the project.
+Screen applications against CEPF's environmental and social standards and provide guidance to applicants on compliance with applicable standards. - 6.
+Decide on the award of small grants and manage the contracting of these awards. - 7.
+Manage disbursement of funds to grantees. - 8.
+Ensure small-grant compliance with CEPF funding terms. - 9.
+Develop a monitoring plan for the small grant portfolio to ensure outreach, verify compliance and support capacity building. - 10.
+Monitor, track, and document small-grant technical and financial performance. - 11.
+Maintain accurate and up-to-date records, including for CEPF monitoring tools, on all small grants awarded on the CEPF grants management database (ConservationGrants). - 12.
+Open a dedicated bank account in which the funding allocated by CEPF for small grants will be deposited, and report on the status of the account throughout the project. - 13.
+Ensure that grantees complete regular technical and financial progress reports.